Vibe Console

 2️⃣ World Rules

-Purpose: Define how your world behaves using design intent — not hardcoded logic.
+Purpose: define how your world behaves using design intent — not hardcoded logic.

 Rules are stored on the server and read by the NPC Brain whenever Brain Think runs.